sierraoliver/Mastermind/README.md

 There are 3 modes of difficulty: easy, medium and hard, which vary in the amount of colour options in the pattern.
 There is also an option to include duplicate colours to make the game harder as well.

-This game was made in NetBeans using Java and xml files to store the colours and high score values.
+This game was made in NetBeans using Java and XML files to store the colours and high score values.

 ------------------------------------------------------------------------------------
 <h2>Download</h2>